Get

 Cats have over 200 million sensory receptors in their noses, while some dogs can have 225 to 300 million smell receptors.

 Bears also have keen senses of smell.
-Their big noses can sniff 2,000 times greater than humans and are seven times greater than bloodhounds, allowing them to smell food sources from several miles away.
+Their big noses can sniff 2,000 times more than humans and seven times more than bloodhounds, allowing them to smell food sources from several miles away.
 Still, the bear will have to give first place to the elephant.

 Elephants have more scent olfactory receptor genes than any other mammal.
 These giants have to have about 2,000 olfactory receptor coding genes, while dogs have only 1,000.
 Elephants are known to navigate great distances based on their sense of smell.